Management & Design Ops

 PEOPLE MANAGEMENT & STRATEGY

 I believe that even the newest and most junior members of our team bring an important and fresh perspective to anything we do and should be given an equal chance to voice their ideas.
-I encourage my direct reports to pitch new ideas and concepts to our leadership team and help build their presentation skills and experience with our clients.
+I encourage my direct reports to pitch new ideas and concepts to our leadership team and help build their presentation skills and experience with our client partners.

 Each year I work with my direct reports to set goals they want to achieve and establish check-points along the way.